 Principal Investigator: Akiko Shimamura, MD, PhD

 Our laboratory is located in the department of pediatric Hematology/Oncology at Harvard, which offers a vibrant team-based environment to conduct clinically-relevant research using a variety of genomic, molecular, biochemical, and cell-based technologies to model bone marrow failure and leukemia predisposition.
 Current projects in the lab involve genomic and transcriptomic studies, mammalian cell culture, and functional genomic screening in vitro and in vivo using RNA interference and CRISPR/Cas9.
-A project involving single cell genomic and transcriptomic analysis is in development.

 Experience with hematopoiesis or computational biology is desirable but not required.
 Research techniques include cell culture, plasmid preparation, cloning, qPCR, shRNA and CRISPR design, genomic DNA sequencing, DNA preps from primary patient samples, transfection of cultured cells, western blotting, immunoprecipitation, immunofluorescence, cell survival assays, flow cytometry, methylcellulose colony assays, lentiviral vector production, RNASeq, genomics, and single cell analyses.